 It’s also typically eaten at a relaxed sort of family gathering so I wouldn’t advocate anything too grand.
-A chilled dry rosé from Navarra or Rioja (one of the more traditional bottlings, not the more fruit driven rosés made in a New World style) generally hits the spot perfectly but there’s absolutely no reason why you shouldn’t drink an inexpensive red Rioja or other medium-bodied Tempranillo or Grenache or Grenache blend (again lightly chilled till cool rather than at room temperature).
+A chilled dry rosé from Navarra or Rioja (one of the more traditional bottlings, not the more fruit driven rosés made in a New World style) generally hits the spot perfectly but there’s absolutely no reason why you shouldn’t drink an inexpensive red Rioja or other medium-bodied tempranillo or garnacha (grenache) or garnacha blends (again lightly chilled till cool rather than at room temperature).
 But I'd avoid 'fruit-bombs' or overly alcoholic, tannic reds.

-What you need to look for in a white is an earthy richness rather than a sharp citrussy or floral character so I personally wouldn’t go for the crisp unoaked style of white Rioja that's popular.
-Or for a Rueda.
+What I look for in a white with paella is an earthy richness rather than a sharp citrussy or floral character so I personally wouldn’t go for the crisp unoaked style of white Rioja that's popular.
+Or a Rueda.
 (You'll enjoy them more, I think, with simply prepared fried or grilled seafood on its own.)

 Image © HLPhoto - Fotolia.com